Stav Turiel: Club career

-On 6 September 2019 made his senior debut for Maccabi Jaffa in the 1–0 win against Hapoel Azor.
+He began playing football in the youth academy of Hapoel Tel Aviv, before moving to the youth departments of Maccabi Ironi Bat Yam and later Maccabi Kabilio Jaffa.On 6 September 2019 made his senior debut for Maccabi Jaffa in the 1–0 win against Hapoel Azor.

-On 19 July 2020 signed for 5 years in the Israeli Premier League club F.C.
+On 19 July 2020, Turiel signed a five-year contract with the Israeli Premier League club F.C.
 Ashdod.
 On 18 February 2021 scored his Premier League first goal in the 1–2 loss to Ironi Kiryat Shmona.